t1gu1/lvim-config/README.md

 - There is an auto save (Not sure if the time delay really works)
 - You can modify everything if you want.

-## What I would add
+## What I would love to add

-- Something to preview image and svg
+- Something to preview or inline png/svg images (Require other terminal and the result wasn't worth for now)
-- harpoon plugin
+- harpoon plugin (Seems like The PrimeaGen will rework it..
+So I'll just wait for now)